 An important capital project recommended in the TDP is the installation of ADA accessible bus shelters and benches at the highest use bus stops, which are identified in Chapter 4.
 An ADA assessment of the region's bus stops was also conducted in conjunction with this TDP, and should be used as a reference during the implementation of shelters and benches.
 Additional shelters and benches were also requested by passengers.
 The TDP has included two shelters per year as part of the financial plan (Chapter 7).
+During FY 2017, a bus shelter was installed in Waynesboro, and two new benches were installed in Staunton and one bench was relocated to the Staunton Public Library.
+Future years capital grant applications will include funding for additional shelters and benches.

 The replacement of the region's bus stop signs to reflect the implementation of the Brite Bus brand is also included in the capital plan.
+This task was completed in 2017, and all stops are now signed with BRITE stop signs, indicating which specific routes serve that stop.